 In general, constraint schema documents in a constraint schema document set have far fewer requirements than other classes of NIEM schema documents.
 Since they work in tandem with NIEM normative schema documents, these schema documents are allowed to use the XML Schema Definition language in any way necessary to express business rules.
 This means that to constrain instance XML documents, these schema document can employ XML Schema constructs that are not allowed in NIEM conformant schema documents.

-5. MPD Documentation Artifacts
+5. IEPD Documentation Artifacts

-XML schema documents (and the schemas that result from them) are the essence of a NIEM MPD.
-However, a variety of documentation files may be incorporated into a NIEM MPD.
-One particular documentation file is required in every MPD: mpd-catalog.xml, the MPD catalog document.
+XML schema documents (and the schemas that result from them) are the essence of a NIEM IEPD.
+However, a variety of documentation files may be incorporated into a NIEM IEPD.
+One particular documentation file is required in every IEPD: iepd-catalog.xml, the IEPD catalog document.
 This file contains basic metadata, relationship and lineage data, conformance target specifications, and validation information.

 A readme artifact (formerly known as a master document) is mandatory for IEPDs.
 IEPDs are often built by different developers, and may be registered into a repository for reuse by many other users, developers, and implementers; therefore, a minimal form of documentation is absolutely necessary.
 An IEPD readme file is the primary source and starting point for human readable documentation, and should reference (and describe) any other separate documentation artifacts.
-This requirement ensures that baseline documentation is consistently rooted in a clearly visible artifact within each MPD.
+This requirement ensures that baseline documentation is consistently rooted in a clearly visible artifact within each IEPD.

 The following subsections address these documentation artifacts and the concepts, metadata, and content each supports.

 5.1.
-NIEM MPD Catalog
+NIEM IEPD Catalog

-[Definition: MPD catalog document]
+[Definition: IEPD catalog document]

 An instance XML document that:

-conforms to all the rules in this specification for the conformance target MPD catalog document (i.e., applicability code MPD-catalog), and
+conforms to all the rules in this specification for the conformance target IEPD catalog document (i.e., applicability code IEPD-catalog), and

 contains metadata describing:

-MPD unique identification
+IEPD unique identification

 Conformance targets